 Predictability of precipitation systems.
-Lorenz (1969)'s theoretical study on predictability of flows with many scales was widely accepted as a reference for understanding the range of predictability of atmospheric motion.
-Recently, Germann et al. (2006) examined the predictability of precipitation and its scale-dependence based on the lifetime of precipitation patterns derived from continental-scale radar images.
+Lorenz (1969)'s theoretical study on the predictability of flows with many scales was widely accepted as a reference for understanding the range of predictability of atmospheric motion.
+Recently, Germann et al. (2006) examined the predictability of precipitation and its scale dependence based on the lifetime of precipitation patterns derived from continental-scale radar images.
 The lifetime of rain patterns is defined here as the time at which a given scale in the precipitation field decorrelates to 1/e in coordinates moving with the precipitation.
-Thus, if the nowcast method is simply Lagrangian persistence (LP), such as MAPLE (Turner et al. 2004), the predictability for a given scale is its lifetime.
-Figure 9 shows the lifetime as a function of scale computed from 1424-h warm season rainfall datasets from US radar composites (Germann et al. 2006).
-Here wavelet decomposition was used for scale decomposition of reflectivity (dBZ).
-As seen, the smallest scales resolvable by radar data (a few kilometers), have a lifetime of less than one hour with very little variability.
-As scales increases, their lifetime increases and becomes more and more case dependent.
+Thus, if the nowcast method is simply Lagrangian persistence (LP), such as the McGill Algorithm for Precipitation Nowcasting by Lagrangian Extrapolation (MAPLE; Turner et al. 2004), the predictability for a given scale is its lifetime.
+Figure 9 shows the lifetime as a function of scale computed from 1,424-h warm season rainfall datasets from U.S. radar composites (Germann et al. 2006).
+Here, wavelet decomposition was used for scale decomposition of reflectivity (dBZ).
+As seen, the smallest scales resolvable by radar data (a few kilometers) have a lifetime of less than one hour with very little variability.
+As scales increase, their lifetime increases and becomes more and more case dependent.
 The simplest way of increasing nowcasting skill is by filtering out the smallest scales of precipitation.
 This is sometimes done inadvertently when two methods of forecast are blended: the blending process may eliminate small scales.
-As shown in Germann et al. (2006), there is also a strong dependence on geographic location, with central U.S. having the highest lifetime and Florida the lowest.
-To a good extent this can be attributed to the diurnal cycle of precipitation and the advection of precipitation patterns across the continent as described in Carbone et al (2002) and Surcel et al (2010).
-Predictability also strongly increases with the strength of large scale forcing that organizes precipitation spatially.
+As shown in Germann et al. (2006), there is also a strong dependence on geographic location, with the central United States having the highest lifetime and Florida the lowest.
+To a good extent this can be attributed to the diurnal cycle of precipitation and the advection of precipitation patterns across the continent as described in Carbone et al. (2002) and Surcel et al. (2010).
+Predictability also strongly increases with the strength of large-scale forcing that organizes precipitation spatially.
 This is true for NWP as well as for LP.
-Thus, it should not be surprising that predictability by MAPLE and NWP is in fact correlated: more persistent systems are more organized, have greater areal coverage and are more predicable by the two methods of forecast.
+Thus, it should not be surprising that predictability by MAPLE and NWP is in fact correlated: more persistent systems are more organized, have greater areal coverage, and are more predicable by the two methods of forecast.

-The most likely origin of the scale-dependence of precipitation predictability discussed above is the small-scale variability of low-level humidity as well as wind and temperature (Weckwerth 2000; Ge et al. 2013).
+The most likely origin of the scale dependence of precipitation predictability discussed above is the small-scale variability of low-level humidity as well as wind and temperature (Weckwerth 2000; Ge et al. 2013).
 Current observation networks are clearly inadequate to address these small-scale variations.
-This implies that it would be difficult for either extrapolation-based nowcasting techniques or NWP models to forecast convective storms with scales less than ~30 km beyond 1-2 hours.
-The improvement of nowcasting through enhanced data assimilation and NWP models would be most possibly seen beyond the 1-2 hour forecast range.
-Sun et al. (2012) found that the impact of the assimilation of Doppler radars had a clear diurnal variation in a consecutive 6-day forecasting experiment during IHOP_2002 with a larger impact on the forecasts starting at evening and smaller impact on the fact that night-time convective systems are more organized and have larger-scale patterns than those in the early morning for the study period.
-The more organized systems are better initialized due to more Doppler radar data coverage and they are intrinsically more predictable.
+This implies that it would be difficult for either extrapolation-based nowcasting techniques or NWP models to forecast convective storms with scales less than ~30 km beyond 1-2 h.
+The improvement of nowcasting through enhanced data assimilation and NWP models would be most possibly seen beyond the 1-2-h forecast range.
+Sun et al. (2012) found that the impact of the assimilation of Doppler radars had a clear diurnal variation in a consecutive 6-day forecasting experiment during IHOP_2002 with a larger impact on the forecasts starting at evening and smaller impact on the forecasts initialized at early morning.
+A possible cause for such a variation is because nighttime convective systems are more organized and have larger-scale patterns than those in the early morning for the study period.
+The more organized systems are better initialized as a result of more Doppler radar data coverage and they are intrinsically more predictable.